F Club: Legacy

 On the third and fourth of October 2007, the New Roscoe hosted thirtieth anniversary performance for the club.
-On 12 October 2012 Brudenell Social Club hosted 35th anniversary concert headlined by Penetration with support from Expelaires and Knife Edge reforming for the occasion.
+On 12 October 2012, the Brudenell Social Club hosted 35th anniversary concert headlined by Penetration with support from Expelaires and Knife Edge reforming for the occasion.
 On 18 August 2018, the Brudenell Social Club hosted forty-first anniversary reunion show for the former members of the club.